 Each year at the Annual General Meeting, our policyholders approve the previous year’s financial statements.

-For those that would like to know those details, our most recent annual statement can be found here: 2018 Annual Report
+For those that would like to know those details, our most recent annual statement can be found here: Resources

 - A Strong & Highly Sophisticated Financial Model